The Gray graph is pseudo 2-factor isomorphic: Computational results

 As previously mentioned, the Gray graph is the smallest cubic semisymmetric graph.
 This naturally leads to the question whether other semisymmetric graphs are pseudo 2-factor isomorphic as well.
 Conder, Malni\v{c}, Maru\v{s}i\v{c}, and Poto\v{c}nik developed a census of cubic semisymmetric graphs on up to 768 vertices~\cite{Census}, which was later extended on up to 10 000 vertices by Conder and Poto\v{c}nik~\cite{CensusExtended}.
 In addition, the website \href{https://graphsym.net/}{https://graphsym.net/} contains censuses of highly symmetrical cubic graphs, which can be interesting to check since $K_{3,3}$, the Heawood graph and the Pappus graph are arc-transitive.
 A graph is called \textit{arc-transitive} if its automorphism group acts transitively on its arcs (which are its ordered pairs of adjacent vertices).

 Using a computer program (see Section~\ref{subsec:computer_details} for details), we tested whether these censuses of highly symmetrical cubic graphs contain pseudo 2-factor isomorphic graphs different from the known examples.
 We did not find any new pseudo 2-factor isomorphic, nor any new 2-factor Hamiltonian graphs as outlined in \cref{obs:checkP2FI} and~\ref{obs:check2FH}.
+Recall that a graph $G$ is a \emph{Cayley graph} if there exists a group $\Gamma$ and an inverse-closed subset $S \subseteq \Gamma \setminus \{1_\Gamma\}$ such that the vertices of $G$ are the elements of $\Gamma$, and two vertices $g,h \in \Gamma$ are adjacent whenever $h = gs$ for some $s \in S$.
+In this case we denote $G=Cay(\Gamma,S)$.